Raster3D Frequently Asked Questions

 Molscript V2 is a whole other story, and can pass through labels to Raster3D by itself.

 Raster3D does contain label support now, including stereo labels.
 The problem is that not many of the higher level programs have been modified to pass the label information through to Raster3D.
-Here is a little MPEG animation demonstrating labels generated using the Raster3D utility label3d.
+Here is a short animation demonstrating labels generated from example 7 in the set distributed with Raster3D.

 There is a utility program in Raster3D called stereo3d.
 It will take any [mono] input file to render, and produce a side-by-side stereo pair of the same scene.